Doorathu Idi Muzhakkam: Plot

 Chelli and Maari begin a happy life.
 By this time, the long-lost Ponnan returns to the village and finds them together.
 A dejected Ponnan leaves without informing her.
 Further, when he learns about their marriage, he decides to keep himself away from Chelli to avoid further complications.
 He goes to Perumooppan's house and leaves a shell that he brought from the deep sea.
 When Perumooppan sees this, he learns that Ponnan is still alive.
 In the meanwhile, Chelli delivers a baby boy.
 Since the baby looks dark and bears a close resemblance to Ponnan, the villagers label the child as an illegitimate one.
 Maari too starts believing that the child was not paid to him.
 A dejected Maari goes to a nearby temple during which he meets Pillikoda who asks him to bring a first male child of any family and the shell which is kept in the Pampadevi temple for exchange of some gold coins.
-Maari accepts the deal and takes the child and the surface and sets out to meet Pillikoda.
+Maari accepts the deal and takes the child and the shell and sets out to meet Pillikoda.

 Meanwhile, Chelli notices her child is missing and runs to the Pampadevi temple and starts praying to the god to save her child.
 She then goes to Perumooppan's house to seek his help, where she finds the shell which was brought by Ponnan.
 Perumooppan advises her to take the surface and keep it inside the temple.
 He also tells Ponnan to save Chelli's child.
 When he is about to hand over the child to Pillikoda, Maari reforms and fights him, so Pillikoda kills him.
 During this time, Ponnan arrives and fights with Pillikoda and almost kills him.
 On the other hand, Chelli stands on the seashore and prays to the god with the shell in one hand and a lamp in another hand.
 When Ponnan returns to the shore with her child and Maari's corpse, Pillikoda throws a sickle and kills Ponnan.
 The boat arrives at the beach with the child along with the bodies of both Ponnan and Maari.
 Pillikoda is destroyed by a fire.
 Chelli becomes infuriated and asks the sea deity about the killings of her husband and Ponnan.
 She continues to stay on the shore.
 Her father erects a statue of her holding the lamp shell on both her hands at the coast.